jbpost2/TeachingWithR/CourseFiles.md

 Note: You also have access to the source material at the [github repo](https://github.com/jbpost2/TeachingWithR).

-We’ve also included links to materials to go further learning R\!
+We’ve also included links to materials to go further learning R at the bottom of the page\!

 <hr style="    border: 0;
     height: 2px;